 Due to delays in permitting and the impact of the COVID-19 pandemic and other economic factors, the cost of this project increased beyond the funding provided by this voter approved bond.
 The district commissioners approved the use of a councilmanic, limited tax general obligation (LTGO) bond to fund the remainder of this project.
 An LTGO bond does not require voter approval as debt service is paid from general levy funds.
-This LTGO bond will be paid off in full in 2024 as soon as funds are distributed from a Washington State LCP (Local Community Project) grant awarded in 2023 for the balance of the LTGO bond.
+This LTGO bond was paid off in full in 2024 as soon as funds were distributed from a Washington State Department of Commerce LCP (Local Community Project)